 The most famous denizen of the Deuce was Ernesto Miranda, who worked off and on at United Produce.
 Miranda was arrested in 1963 for kidnapping and rape, and gave a confession without being read his rights.
 The conviction was thrown out by the Supreme Court and police agencies were forced to routinely "Mirandize" suspects.
 Still, Miranda himself was convicted in a second trial, where the tainted confession was not introduced, and served time.
 Released in 1972, he returned to the Deuce where he sold autographed Miranda warning cards and lived in an SRO.
 In 1976, he was fatally knifed at La Amapola bar, which as I recall (and Cal can correct me) was around Sixth Street and Madison.
 By that time I was working on the ambulance, but was off-duty that night; a crew from B-Shift transported Miranda to Good Samaritan Hospital where he was pronounced dead.

 The Deuce was a place of lost souls: panhandlers, drunks, men passed out on sidewalks in recessed doorways after dark.
 People who fell between the cracks.
 It offered a panorama of quiet human misery for those staying in the old Hotel Adams and happened to have an east-facing room.
 I started riding along with Phoenix cops in the Deuce when I was in high school.
 On my first ride-along, I asked the officer if it was a high-crime area.
 "No," he said.
 "The people are too poor.
 There's nothing to steal."
 Crime in the Deuce was mostly "quality of life" incidents, aside from the occasional bar fight that led to a shooting or stabbing.
 But the trouble was contained.
-The Deuce residents, mostly men, didn't go west of Second; vagrancy laws helped ensure this.
-"Respectable" Phoenicians didn't go east.
+The Deuce residents, mostly men, didn't go west of Second Street; vagrancy laws helped ensure this until the mid-1960s.
+Still, the area contained an intensity and density of different kinds of businesses missing from the core today.
 Those shifts I witnessed in the Deuce were dreadfully boring for a young man seeking action.